 The NWT Diamond Centre shares stories of the Diavik and Snap Lake Diamond Mines.
-It is also place for visitors to watch a rough diamond get polished and even try it themselves.
+It is also a place for visitors to watch a rough diamond get polished and even try it themselves.

 NWT diamonds are also on display and for purchase at this centre.
-You can find more information here.

 Mining Heritage Displays